 When Banks did not secure a nomination in 1878, President Rutherford B. Hayes appointed him as a U.S. Marshal on March 11, 1879.
 Banks served in that capacity until April 23, 1888.
 That fall, voters from Massachusetts’s Fifth Congressional district elected Banks to represent them in Congress once again.
 Banks served his tenth and final term in the Fifty-first Congress from 1889 to 1891.

 During Banks’s last term in Congress, his mental capacities deteriorated, probably because of Alzheimer’s disease.
 Unable to secure a nomination, in 1890, Banks retired from politics and returned to Waltham.
-Banks died in his home on September 1, 1894, and was buried at Grove Hill Cemetery in his native city.
+Banks died in his home on September 1, 1894.
+He was buried at Grove Hill Cemetery in his native city.